Last Updated: 23 November 2020 23 November 2020

 By Dana Levenberg, Town Supervisor

 Town services represent only one of the many aspects of your life that you likely have questions about in light of the ongoing Coronavirus (Covid-19) crisis.
-As we all work together to overcome this challenge, we ask for your continued patience and support for the Town’s employees, some of whom are still ‘on the job’ as essential service providers, and most others who are working remotely, in compliance with Governor Cuomo’s Executive Order that municipalities should only have 50% of staff in-person at this time.
+As we all work together to overcome this challenge, we ask for your continued patience and support for the Town’s employees, some of whom are still ‘on the job’ as essential service providers, and many others who are working remotely.

 For some good news: vital services remain intact, starting with our dedicated emergency services and garbage pickup.
 Our Senior Nutrition program continues to offer home delivered meals and daily R-U-OK calls.
-However, senior citizen programs have been cancelled and congregate meals are not being offered at this time.
-The Caputo Recreation Center has been temporarily repurposed and remains closed to the public.
-In addition to home delivered meals for seniors, we have been working with the Village of Ossining and Feeding Westchester to offer food pickup at the following locations with the following schedule for this week (click image for high resolution view):
+In addition to home delivered meals for seniors, we have been working with the Village of Ossining and Feeding Westchester to offer food pickup at the following locations with the following schedule for this week:

 Curbside pick-ups for the Food Scrap Recycling program is ongoing.
-Last week, we announced that we were resuming sales of Residential Starter Kits for the Town's Food Scrap Recycling Program with online payment and curbside pickup.
-So far, many of you have taken advantage of this new offering -- we are so excited!
+We have resumed sales of Residential Starter Kits for the Town's Food Scrap Recycling Program with online payment and curbside pickup.
+Many of you have taken advantage of this new offering -- we are so excited!
 Click here to purchase your residential kit.
 A few important notes:

-- Orders placed online before 5pm will be available for pick up between 10am and 12noon the following day at Cedar Lane Arts Center.
+- Orders placed online before 5pm will be available for pick up between 10am and noon the following day at Cedar Lane Arts Center.